 A Google SERP is a search (S) engine (E) results (R) page (P).
-When you type a query or search term into the Google search bar, Google spits out a bunch of results in the form of links to individual websites (or specific pages on those websites).
+When you type a query or search term into the Google search bar, Google returns hundreds of thousands or even millions of results in the form of links to individual websites (or specific pages on those websites).
 These results are usually limited to 10 per search engine results page, and can run to hundreds of pages.
-(Remember though, that anything after Page 1 of the SERPs is basically a graveyard.)
+(Remember though, that anything after Page 1 of the SERPs is rarely seen by the searcher.)

 Where once these SERPs were simplistic, featuring a couple of lines showing title, description and URL, today SERPs show you a variety of content options, including organic listings, rich snippets, paid ads, related content, and more.

 SERP features are additional, special content elements you see on SERPs that serve to give you even more answers to your search query.

 All those pluses are your SERP features: any result on the Google SERP that is not a traditional organic link.
 These SERP features are intended to offer users maximum information with minimum effort.
 (Some require not so much as a click – the information is all right there on the SERP!)

 Popular Google SERP Features that Matter to Businesses

 Here is an extensive list of current Google SERP features as of the time of writing.
 As you read and look at the screenshots keep in mind that Google is always adjusting how it displays SERP features and updating the type of SERP features used.

 How can you take advantage of some, or even all, of these features to increase your visibility, ranking, authority, and, ultimately, sales?

 The Featured Snippet is designed to give a summarized answer to a specific question typed into the Google search bar.
 It is one of the most prominent SERP features, always appearing in the very first position on SERPs, i.e., above all other features, including organic search results, but underneath paid ads – money always talks first.